 As regards 2A5a Quarrying and mining of minerals other than coal, there is no evidence of active mines of the main minerals as those indicated in the Guidebook (bauxite, copper, manganese and zinc).
-All these mines closed before 1990 for economic reasons.
+All these mines in Italy closed before 1990 for market reasons.
 At the same time there is no available data to apply a Tier 1 on other mineral mines.
-Thanks to the last review process, in order to solve the issue related to the lack of activity data, the Value-Added for this activity was adopted as a proxy to develop the other mineral ore production time series and emissions factors included in 2019 EMEP/EEA Guidebook for PM10 and PM2.5 were applied to estimate PM10 and PM2.5 emissions along the whole timeseries.
+The value-added for this activity was adopted as a proxy to develop the other mineral ore production time series and emissions factors included in 2019 EMEP/EEA Guidebook for PM10 and PM2.5 were applied to estimate PM10 and PM2.5 emissions along the whole timeseries.